I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 ]'

-When executed, an asynchronous process starts, and a response like this is returned:
+When executed, an asynchronous process begins and returns a response like this.

 {